henry4k/konstrukt/README.md

 Apoapsis
 ========

 A game about the solitude and survival in a high-tech lump 20 million meters above the earth.

-This is still very WIP!
+The project is still very WIP!

+This repository contains the engine and the core package.
+... which is pretty useless for itself.
+Take a look at the example package at https://github.com/henry4k/apoapsis-example to see how it can be used.

 ## Dependencies

-Needed to export models and graphics:
-- blender
-- xcf2png or gimp

 Needed to compile the engine:
 - Lua 5.2